AstrobioMike/GL-temp-stuff/GL-DPPD-XXXX.md

 * `--bam` - specifies to convert the default output sam format into compressed bam format
 * `--parallel` - allows us to specify the number of threads to use (note: will consume 3-5X this value)
 * `--non_bs_mm` - outputs an extra column in the bam file specifying the number of non-bisulfite mismatches each read has
+* `--nucleotide_coverage` - outputs a table with mono- and di-nucleotide sequence compositions and coverage values compared to genomic compositions
 * `--output_dir` - the output directory to store results
 * `--genome_folder` - specifies the directory holding the reference genome indexes (the same that was provided in [Step 4a.](#4a-generate-reference) above)
 * input trimmed-reads are provided as a positional argument if they are single-end data